Authored by the expert who managed and guided the team behind the Japan Property Pack

 So, is now a good time?

-This is not financial or investment advice: we do not know your personal situation, your budget, or your goals, so please do your own research and consider consulting a local professional before making a decision.
+This is not financial or investment advice, because we do not know your budget, tax position, loan terms, or personal plans, so you should do your own research before buying property in Fukuoka.

 Is it smart to buy now in Fukuoka, or should I wait as of 2026?